 - Designers of a larp set in a historical period have double responsibilities: to the real people of the period, and to the present day.

 - It’s impossible to experience a historical larp, or to design one, other than through our present-day selves and our own understanding.

 - Full historical authenticity is not achievable.
-Designers choose the aspects of the actual historical setting that they wish to reflect; and, in doing this, they also choose (whether consciously or not) the aspects that they erase or to ignore.[1.
+Designers choose the aspects of the actual historical setting that they wish to reflect; and, in doing this, they also choose (whether consciously or not) the aspects that they erase or to ignore.1.
 Of course this also applies in a similar kind of way to larps set in the present day, or in fictional settings borrowed from media, or even in the future.
 As do some of the other points.
-But anyway I think it’s particularly noteworthy re history.]
+But … Continue reading

 - We often encounter history through the filter of other media.
 Is a larp about the court of Louis XIII going to be based on history, or on the novels of Dumas (writing for a context of 200 years later), or on the various film/TV adaptations of those novels (another century later), etc?
 And what is highlighted, what erased, what ignored, what changed, at each of those removes?

 - Is having knowledge of a historical period, or the ability and freedom to research it, an example of privilege?
 Is it correlated with social class?
 If so, then is a drive towards closer fidelity an exclusionary goal?

 - There’s also para-historical larping – in a setting that’s inspired by actual history, but not seeking to represent it.
 As it gets further from actual history, the associated responsibilities will change.
 But this is a big topic which can’t really be discussed here.